 PGA Tour qualifying has never been easy - earning that tour card and the right to call oneself a member of the PGA Tour has always been a difficult endeavor.
 Beginning in 2013, it gets even tougher.

 From 1965 through 2012, the "easiest" method of PGA Tour qualifying was through PGA Tour Q-School.
 "Q-School" was a series of qualifying tournaments culminating in a final tournament, after which a certain number of the top finishers were awarded PGA Tour membership for the following season.

-Beginning in 2013, Q-School no longer will get a golfer onto the PGA Tour.
-Q-School will still exist, but will award spots on the Web.com Tour, the PGA Tour's developmental circuit.
-And the route to the PGA Tour will switch from Q-School to the Web.com Tour Finals, a series of season-ending tournaments whose fields will be comprised of the Web.com Tour's top money earners, plus PGA Tour golfers who failed to qualify for the PGA Tour's FedEx Cup playoffs.
+Beginning in 2013, Q-School no longer gets a golfer onto the PGA Tour.
+Q-School still exists, but award spots on the Web.com Tour, the PGA Tour's developmental circuit.
+And the route to the PGA Tour switched from Q-School to the Web.com Tour Finals, a series of season-ending tournaments whose fields are comprised of the Web.com Tour's top money earners, plus PGA Tour golfers who failed to qualify for the PGA Tour's FedEx Cup playoffs.

 So the short answer to the question, "What is the primary way of qualifying for PGA Tour membership?" is: Become a Web.com Tour member (via Q-School), then perform well enough during the season and in the Web.com Tour Finals.

 Earning PGA Tour Card Through Web.com Tour

 Remember, a golfer has to first earn Web.com Tour membership via the new Q-School.
 Once a golfer is on the Web.com Tour, he can "graduate" to the PGA Tour one of two ways: